What is ANOVA?

 How to conduct an ANOVA test

-As with many of the older statistical tests, it’s possible to do ANOVA using a manual calculation based on formulae.
-You can also run ANOVA using any number of popular stats software packages and systems, such as R, SPSS or Minitab.
+As with many of the older statistical tests, it’s possible to do ANOVA using a manual calculation based on formulas.
+However, you can run ANOVA tests much quicker using any number of popular stats software packages and systems, such as R, SPSS or Minitab.

 Stats iQ and ANOVA

-The one-way ANOVA tests for an overall relationship between the two variables, and the pairwise tests test each possible pair of groups to see if one group tends to have higher values than the other.
+The one-way ANOVA tests for an overall relationship between the two variables, and the pairwise tests test each possible pair of groups to see if one tends to have higher values than the other.

 How to run an ANOVA test through Stats iQ

 The Overall Stat Test of Averages in Stats iQ acts as an ANOVA, testing the relationship between a categorical and a numeric variable by testing the differences between two or more means.
 This test produces a p-value to determine whether the relationship is significant or not.